Description

 Sun: Full sun to part shade.

-Soil: Well drained, dry to moist, pH 6.1-9.0 (slightly acidic to highly alkaline).
+Soil: Well draining, dry to moist, pH 6.1-9.0 (slightly acidic to highly alkaline).

 *Do not use a nitrogen fertilizer.

 Mulch: This plant is self-mulching in the spring.
-Allow some leaf litter to stay under the tree,

-but avoid a heavy build-up.
+Allow some leaf litter to stay under the tree, but avoid a heavy build-up.

 Prune: Remove suckers from the base of the trunk as needed.
-To shape into a tree, select three main

-stems in winter and remove the rest, then gradually remove the lowest branches over several years in winter.
+then gradually remove the lowest branches over several years in winter.

 This tree will not conform to a specific shape but can be guided.